News Analysis

 “With these two strong backers, Zhang took action against Xi, effectively stripping him of his control over the military.”

-Yao also said that the investigation into Dong is unsurprising given Miao’s incident.
-However, based on his personal relationship with Dong, he doesn’t believe that the possibility of Dong being involved in corruption is high.
+Yao also said that the investigation into Dong is unsurprising, given Miao’s incident.
+However, he said that based on his personal relationship with Dong, he believes it is unlikely that Dong is involved in corruption.

 “Miao is a CMC member and holds the position of the Political Work Department director.
 If you want to take him down, you need to substantiate his crimes thoroughly; otherwise, it would be difficult to act against him,” he said.
 “Therefore, those around Miao will inevitably be investigated, but this does not necessarily mean that Dong is involved in corruption.”